zen-audio-player/app-electron/README.md

 Clone this repository.
 Run `npm install` from within the cloned directory.
 Amongst other npm modules, this will install `electron-prebuilt` module.
 To launch the app, use `./node_modules/.bin/electron .` from within the directory.
 If your Electron is installed globally, you can also use `electron .`

+Alternatively, one can start the app with `npm start` after running `npm install`.